NexMirror/Kallithea/docs/contributing.rst

 are::

     -k EXPRESSION         only run tests which match the given substring expression.
-An expression is a python evaluatable expression where all names are substring-matched
+An expression is a python evaluable expression where all names are substring-matched
                           against test names and their parent classes.
 Example:
     -x, --exitfirst       exit instantly on first error or failed test.